Phase Diagram of the Easy-Axis Triangular-Lattice $J_1\!-\!J_2$ Model: DMRG details

 An additional analysis is performed in Fig.~\ref{FigSM:VBS_Chirality}(b) for $\Delta\!=\!1.2$ and $J_2\!=\!0.1$, the same $20\!\times\!6$ non-scan with the $S^z$ conserved as before, to detect the signs of the scalar chiral order in the SL state.
 We have biased the system towards the chiral-broken state by introducing a chiral term ${\cal H}\!=\!{\bf S}_i\cdot({\bf S}_j\!\times\!{\bf S}_k)$ in the triangles of the rightmost column of the cylinder and, separately, in one triangle at center.

-Fig.~\ref{FigSM:VBS_Chirality}(b) shows the exponential decay from the pinned chirality at the right boundary (upper curve and its fit) with the correlation length $\sim\!1.3a$.
+Fig.~\ref{FigSM:VBS_Chirality}(b) shows the exponential decay from the pinned chirality at the right boundary (black symbols and their fit by the blue line) with the correlation length $\sim\!1.3a$.
 The correlations also become isotropic toward the center of the cylinder.
-Fig.~\ref{FigSM:VBS_Chirality}(b) also shows a faster exponential decay away from the chiral pinning at the center (lower curve) with a somewhat non-trivial anisotropic pattern in the correlations.
+Fig.~\ref{FigSM:VBS_Chirality}(b) also shows a faster exponential decay away from the chiral pinning at the center (red symbols) with a somewhat non-trivial anisotropic pattern in the correlations.
 The slow removal of the chiral pinning from the center of the cluster, until reaching a chiral term of $\mathcal{O}(10^{-9})$ to ensure complex wavefunctions, yields the isotropic correlations and the chirality values between $10^{-6}$ and $10^{-5}$ at the center of the cluster, suggesting no chiral SL.